The voice of the fighting Netherlands

 been building a transmitter during the war.
 This station relayed the programs of

 Radio Oranje and vice versa.
-On 2 June 1945, three days before the liberation
+On 2 June 1945, a few months after the liberation

 of the entire country, the transmissions of Radio Oranje were terminated .